dpilipovic/flansible/README.md

-# flansible
+# FLANSIBLE

 I ❤ Ansible a lot.
 Like a lot.

 I also ❤ Flask.

-So once the need and an oportunity came up I've decided to create my own Flask powered Ansible UI, and threw in an API as well.
+So once the need and oportunity came up I've decided to create my own Flask powered Ansible UI and API.

 Main idea behind it was to popularize use of Ansible for automation tasks within my place of employment.

-With this in mind it became super easy for NOC people in the night shift to be able to restart and act upon various otherwise complex set of operations with a simple click of the button.
+With this in mind it became super easy for NOC people in the night shift to act upon various otherwise complex set of operations with a simple click of the button.

-It also became easy to better utilize Ansible in CI/CD by making a simple API call when the new deployment code is ready to call upon a playbook.
+It also became easy to better utilize Ansible in CI/CD by making an API call when the new deployment code is ready to call upon a playbook execution.

-Lastly we could also automate things further by writing apps that would pick up an alert from monitoring and automatically restart an application without waking anybody up.
+Lastly we could also automate things further by writing scripts/apps that would pick up an alert from monitoring and automatically restart an application without waking anybody up.

 What this application offers is:

-UI with an easy to configure buttons to execute Ansible playbooks and watch their output.
+UI with an easy to configure buttons to execute Ansible playbooks and watch their output in a simmilar way like when running it in console.

-UI uses LDAP for login of authorized users.
+UI uses LDAP to login authorized users.
 These users can register their own API users.

 Rest API which allows playbooks to be executed via API calls.

 It is outside of the scope of this application:

-Validation/testing off playbooks.
+Validation/testing of playbooks.

 Assumption is that you will already test/validate and setup playbooks separately.

 There are no separate privilege levels between users, meaning that all authorized users will have access to all configured buttons.